dbwebb-se/mvc/example/symfony-codestyle/README.md

 ```
 /tools/**/vendor/
+/tools/**/composer.lock
 .php-cs-fixer.cache
 ```

+We also ignore the `composer.lock` file for the development tools.

-THe second file is a cache file that is generated from the tool, you should not check in that either.
+The third file is a cache file that is generated from the tool, you should not check in that either.

 You can then use `git status` to verify that the directory is not shown as a missing directory.
 It should be silently ignored.